Westminster attack, March 2017: support for people affected

 If you are worried about your mental health as a result of the attack please see this psychological care leaflet (PDF, 243KB, 1 page) which outlines common reactions, simple suggestions for how to cope and ways in which children may be supported to cope during the next few days.

 Many symptoms may be a normal response to a terrible experience and will reduce over time.
-If your symptoms are severe and you are in distress please see the information below on continuing support.
+If your symptoms are severe and you are in distress or they last longer than 4 weeks, please see the information below.

 Victim Support is currently operating its 24/7 Supportline, offering emotional and practical support for anyone affected by the attack.